 The IPC-2581 and OBD++ file formats can handle most of the information needed to manufacture a PCB.
-For generating a geometry for simulation only some of this information is needed, such as the layout of copper layers, the board outline, and layer stackup information.
+For generating a geometry for simulation only some of this information is needed, such as the layout of copper layers, the layout for the vias, the board outline, and layer stackup information.